mkarpiarz/cloud-native-docs/README.md

    gpu-operator-v23.3.1
    ```

+   The first three fields of the semantic version are used.
+   For a "do over," push a tag like `gpu-operator-v23.3.1.1`.

-1. Push the specially-named branch to the repository.
+1. Push the tag or specially-named branch to the repository.

-Push the branch to the repository and CI builds the documentation in that branch---currently for all software components.
+CI builds the documentation for the Git ref---currently for all software components.
 However, only the documentation for the `component-name` and specified version is updated on the web.
-If the commit message includes `/latest` on its own line, then the documentation for the latest URL is also updated.
+By default, the documentation for the "latest" URL is updated.

 *Example*

 <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/>

-If the commit message does not include `/latest`, then only the documentation in the versioned URL is updated:
+If the commit message includes `/not-latest`, then only the documentation in the versioned URL is updated:

 <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/23.3.1/index.html>